-If you're headed over to Vietnam to teach, you'll need to complete the document legalization process for some of your teaching documents.
+If you're headed over to Vietnam to teach, you'll need to complete the document authentication/legalization process for some of your teaching documents.

 The most common documents that will need to be legalized are your diploma, TEFL certificate, and background check.
 Be sure to ask your school which documents you'll need to legalize before beginning the process to make sure that you get everything taken care of correctly and in a timely manner.

 After you have spoken with a representative from your new school, the first thing you'll need to do is get a background check.
 You will also need to discuss which type of background check you need with your HR representative - national or state/local level.

 Step 1: How to get your background check for Vietnam

 After discussing what kind of background check you need to give your school, you'll need to apply for one.
 Local and state police stations often have a turnaround time of 1-5 business days.
 The turnaround time for ordering a background check from the FBI is around 2 weeks.

 An FBI check is not always required, but if your employer does require it, here's some information about how to obtain an FBI background check.
 If you reside overseas or need to expedite your FBI background check, we suggest using this channeler service.

 Teaching Nomad offers a state-level background check that you can use if you are overseas and cannot obtain one yourself.
 We also offer full legalization services for it!
 This background check can be completed in just a few days, and it's easy to bundle legalization of it with your degree, TEFL, or letter of reference legalization.